g-insana/cmplot/docs/tutorial.rst

 .. figure:: img/04-childheight_familysize.png
    :alt: Height of children according to family size

-* xcol: ChildrenBinned
+* xcol: childrenBinned
-* ycol: ChildHeight
+* ycol: childHeight
 * Options used: :option:`pointsoverdens <pointsoverdens>` = True, :option:`side <side>` = 'pos', :option:`ycolorgroups <ycolorgroups>` = False

 Being born late in the family was apparently even less conducive to stature: there is much lower average height for late born children compared to earlier born ones *(Note that binning on birth order in this dataset needs to be adjusted to factor for gender due to how the birth order was originally recorded)*: